AliceWonderland/hacktoberfest/README.md

 If a file in the language of your choice already exists, create a new one with your github username appended.
 Here is an example: `hello_world_alicewonderland.js`

-Don't forget to include your comments as seen above.
+Don't forget to include the comments as seen above.
 Feel free to include any additional information about the lanuage you chose in your comments too!
+Like a link to a helpful introduction or tutorial.

 ## Reference Links
 Here is a great tutorial for creating your first Pull Request by [Roshan Jossey](https://github.com/Roshanjossey)